-Protein is the most important macronutrient when it comes to maximising health, body composition, muscle growth and recovery of body tissue.
-Protein has many important functions in the body in particular muscle growth and repair.
+Protein is the most important macronutrient when it comes to maximising health, body composition, muscle growth, and recovery of body tissue.
+Protein has many important functions in the body, particularly muscle growth and repair.
 But how much do we need?

 Why is protein important?